Five Nights At Freddy’s (2023)

 Childhood Nostalgia (and Fear)

 If you grew up in the U.S in the ’80s or ’90s, there’s a great chance that you spent at least a few of your childhood birthdays at Chuck E Cheese.
-Founded by entrepreneur Nolan Bushnell, the guy who created Pong, Chuck E Cheese featured the bizarre but entertaining combination of singing animatronic robots, classic videogames, and cheap cardboard-flavored pizza.
+I certainly did!
+Founded by entrepreneur Nolan Bushnell, the guy who created Pong, Chuck E Cheese featured the bizarre but entertaining combination of singing animatronic robots, classic arcade games, and cheap cardboard-flavored pizza.

 I can personally remember being terrified by Dolli Dimples, a grotesque hippo humanoid who played piano in the cabaret section in the ’80s.
 Chuck E Cheese’s designers probably didn’t mean for Dolli or their other characters to scare children.
 Regardless of their intentions, there was something unmistakably eerie about their creations.